Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Analysis, results and discussion

 We further investigate the results of our radiative transfer computations by visually inspecting the continuum images at different IR wavelengths.
 In Figure~\ref{fig:lum100um_slices} we show the luminosity images of the different runs at $\lambda = 100 \, \mu$m of the fiducial snapshot after $\Delta t=0.2$~Gyr after the end of the relaxation phase.
 To ease the comparison, the images share the same colour scale.
 While the resulting morphology is qualitatively similar to that of the images in Figure~\ref{fig:gas_density} displaying gas mass surface density maps, the small-scale structures are brighter in the continuum images compared to the background than in the density maps.

 Furthermore, in some cases (especially runs~25 and 26) there appears to be a diffuse radiation component which extends out to large galactocentric distances.
 Figure~\ref{fig:radial_prof_100um} displays the radial luminosity profiles at $\lambda=100~\mu {\rm m}$ for the same galaxies shown in Figure~\ref{fig:lum100um_slices}.
 This quantitatively shows that runs~25, 26, and 27 are indeed generally brighter than the other runs at fixed galactocentric distance.
 This is mostly due to the fact the these simulations were run with higher gas fraction, which corresponds to a larger dust mass in our model, and hence, to a larger emitted IR luminosity.
-Figure~\ref{fig:luminosity_run13_lambda} shows instead the continuum images for run~13 at $\lambda=8~\mu$m (top left) and $\lambda=24 \, \mu$m (top right) to match {\it Spitzer} IRAC \citep{IRAC2004} and MIPS \citep{MIPS2004} filters, respectively, $\lambda=70 \, \mu$m (mid left) and $\lambda=100 \, \mu$m (mid right) to match {\it Herschel} PACS filters \citep{PACS2010}, and $\lambda=250 \, \mu$m (bottom left) and $\lambda=500 \, \mu$m (bottom right) to match {\it Herschel} SPIRE filters \citep{SPIRE2010}.
+Figure~\ref{fig:luminosity_run13_lambda} shows instead the continuum images for run~13 at $\lambda=0.7~\mu$m (top left) and $\lambda=1.5 \, \mu$m (top right) to match the median redshift of the {\it JWST NIRCam} F070W and F150W filters \citep{Rieke2005,Rieke2023}, respectively, $\lambda=70~\mu$m (mid left) and $\lambda=100 \, \mu$m (mid right) to match {\it Herschel} PACS filters \citep{PACS2010}, and $\lambda=250 \, \mu$m (bottom left) and $\lambda=500 \, \mu$m (bottom right) to match {\it Herschel} SPIRE filters \citep{SPIRE2010}.
 In this case, we do not saturate the mock images to the same colour scale to maximize the visual contrast, since the luminosity images span intrinsically different ranges.
-While the morphology is reassuringly self-similar in the PACS and SPIRE images, at shorter wavelengths ($\lambda=8 \,\mu$m and $\lambda=24 \,\mu$m) there appears to be a clear diffuse component extending out to the whole disc, not visible in others, coming from the stellar emission.
+While the morphology is reassuringly self-similar in the PACS and SPIRE images, at shorter wavelengths ($\lambda=0.7 \,\mu$m and $\lambda=1.5 \,\mu$m) there appears to be a clear diffuse component extending out to the whole disc, not visible in others, coming from the stellar emission.
 This can be quantitatively seen in Figure~\ref{fig:radial_prof_cont_run13}, which displays the radial luminosity profiles for run~13 at the same wavelengths shown in Figure~\ref{fig:luminosity_run13_lambda}.
 In particular, at the shorter wavelengths the luminosity curve is shallower than at longer wavelengths, being fainter towards the centre but brighter towards the outskirts of the galaxy.
+The different slopes of the short-wavelength and long-wavelength radial luminosity profiles are due to the fact that the former are mainly due to the stellar emission, whereas the latter arise from the dust emission.
+As such, they mirror the spatial distribution of the stellar and dust density, respectively.
+Specifically, the dust emission is significantly more luminous in the central part of the galaxy, while the stellar emission has a smoother luminosity decrease with radius.